ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/02_ATAC-seq.md

 TSS enrichment is a standard ATAC-seq quality metric that measures how strongly reads accumulate around transcription start sites.
 In high-quality ATAC-seq, accessible promoters show a sharp peak of signal exactly at the TSS and a well-defined nucleosome pattern flanking it.
 Low-quality libraries (e.g., too much background, poor nuclei prep, excessive mitochondrial contamination) show a flat or noisy profile.
 The TSS enrichment is calculated after mtDNA reads removal, with methods like [ATACseqQC](https://bioconductor.org/packages/release/bioc/html/ATACseqQC.html) or [deepTools](https://deeptools.readthedocs.io/en/latest/) (computeMatrix + plotProfile):  reads are aggregated across thousands of annotated TSSs (±2 kb window), signal is normalized to the background flanking regions and the final TSS enrichment score is obtained with the formula (signal at TSS) / (signal in background).
 A score > 10 is usually considered as an excellent ATAC-seq experiment, while 6-10 contains some acceptable backgrpund noise and a score below 5 suggests over-digestion, poor nuclei prep, or low library complexity.

+## Analysis Workflow

+The workflow for ATAC-seq varies a lot depending on the aim of the experiment.

+### Global chromatin compaction analysis

+If the aim of the experiment is only to assess if a certain treatment produces changes in the overall chromatin compaction, there are various ways to do it:

+- The most straightforward way is to look at fragment size distribution, which can be done with [deepTools bamPEFragmentSize](https://deeptools.readthedocs.io/en/develop/content/tools/bamPEFragmentSize.html) or the R package [ATACseqQC](https://bioconductor.org/packages/release/bioc/html/ATACseqQC.html).
+More open chromatin gives an increase in the nucleosome-free fragments (50 bp, ~180 bp total length including adapters) and mononucleosomal fragments, while a shift toward larger fragments suggests global compaction.
+- The genome can be split into fixed windows, or bins, (10 kb for example), count reads with [deepTools multiBamSummary](https://deeptools.readthedocs.io/en/develop/content/tools/multiBamSummary.html) and plot a PCA to see if different chromatin states correlate between conditions.

+### Identification of differentially accesible regions (DARs)